 You’ll notice in the individual muscle group guides that the MAV is just the range from MEV to MRV, so beginning closer to MEV and ending closer to MRV is the best way to reliably hit your MAV.

 The frequency modulation of MAV is a bit more complex, but research has shown a few things.
 First, it seems that in the short term, higher frequency is usually better for muscle growth.
 In addition, moderate frequency studies have shown that much over 8 sets per session seems to reduce per-session MAV, such that doing 12 sets per muscle group per session might actually grow no more muscle than 8 sets, and 15 sets per session might grow less.
 This is likely because those last 3 sets might cause more damage than they do growth and actually take resources away from growth and route them towards recovery.
 There isn’t enough research yet on the bottom end of per-session MAVs, but it’s probably around 2-3 sets for the highest frequencies (6x per muscle group per week).
 Thus, training that starts around 2-3 sets per session and doesn’t significantly exceed 10 sets per session has a good chance of being around MAV, so long as the total volume of sets per week adds up to between weekly MEV and MRV.
-Thus, you can hit MRV training with 6 sets per session, and you might only need 3 such weekly sessions to do so.
-Or, you might also hit it with just 3 sets per session, though you might have to train up to 6x a week to do that.
+Thus, you can hit your MRV training a muscle 3 times a week with 6 sets per session or you can train a muscle 6 times a week with 3 sets per session.

 MRV = Maximum Recoverable Volume